kclapper/tulip/Tulip.CLI/README.md

 ## Usage

-## Development

-To run the project in development mode, from the repository root run:
+To use the Tulip CLI, from the repository root run:

     dotnet run --project Tulip.CLI <arguments>

-To integrate the tool after development, from the repository root run:

-    dotnet pack
-    dotnet tool uninstall Tulip.CLI
+### Commands

+Only a single command exists at the moment:

+#### db-setup

+    dotnet run --project Tulip.CLI db-setup <path to output SQLite3 file>

+For example:

-    dotnet tool install --add-source ./Tulip.CLI/nupkg Tulip.CLI
+    dotnet run --project Tulip.CLI db-setup Tulip/Tulip.db

 ## Tests